- 09 Sep 2020

 How to Enrol

-1. Register and pay below for one of our upcoming and available training timeslots.
-Check back regularly as new timeslots will open as interest is received.
-If a suitable time is not available in your state, please contact us to register your interest.
+1. Register and pay below for one of our upcoming online training timeslots.
+Places are limited to 15 people per course, so secure your spot now.
+If all courses are full check back regularly as new timeslots are opening each month or contact us to register your interest.

 2. Once registered you will be sent instructions on how to access and complete the online training component.

-3. Complete the online training course prior to attending and completing the face-to-face training.
+3. Complete the online training course prior to attending and completing the face-to-face training (online during COVID).

 4. You are now a qualified as a Mental Health First Aider.